sushantRG28/8-bit-Micro-Processor/README.md

 - **VLIW** (Very Long Instruction Word)
 - **EPIC** (Explicitly Parallel Instruction Computing)

-For our microprocessor design, we have chosen the RISC architecture due to its simplicity, efficiency, and adaptability.
+we chose the RISC architecture for our microprocessor due to its simplicity, efficiency, and adaptability.

 ## CPU Stages